Alejors/private-chat/README.md

 ---

+### GUI Client (Web)

+A graphical web client is available for a more user-friendly chat experience.

+#### Recommended: Run Locally

+Running the GUI client locally is **recommended** for development and general use, as it ensures proper handling and closure of TCP ports when you close the browser or stop the development server.

+1. Install dependencies and start the client:

+    ```
+    cd chat-front
+    npm install
+    npm run dev
+    ```

+2. Open your browser and navigate to [http://localhost:5173](http://localhost:5173).

+3. Enter the WebSocket server URL when prompted (see above for options) and your Username.

+#### Alternative: Run with Docker

+You can also run the GUI client in a Docker container:

+1. Build and run the Docker container:

+    ```
+    cd chat-front
+    docker build -t chat-front .
+    docker run --name front -p 5173:5173 chat-front
+    ```

+2. Open your browser and navigate to [http://localhost:5173](http://localhost:5173).

+**Important:**
+When running the GUI client in Docker, there is a known issue where the TCP port used by the development server (Vite) may not close immediately when stopping the container.
+- You may need to ensure the container is fully stopped (`docker stop front` or `docker kill front`) to release the port.
+- This is a limitation of how some development servers handle process signals inside containers.

+**For best results and to avoid lingering TCP connections, prefer running the GUI client locally during development.**

+---

 ## Notes

 - WebSocket connections use secure `wss://` when ngrok exposes an HTTPS tunnel.
 - Local connections use `ws://` without encryption.
 - The server is designed to broadcast messages to all other clients, excluding the sender.
 - The project uses FastAPI for the server and Python asyncio-based client for simplicity and efficiency.
+- The GUI client is built with React and Vite for a modern web experience.